kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 LDAP authentication successful!
 ```

-If all that is working go ahead and try the cURL command.
+Once all of that is working go ahead and try the cURL command.

 ```sh
 curl -u kminder:p@ssw0rd -ik 'https://localhost:8443/gateway/sample3/api/v1/version'
 ```

+# Sample 4

 The next step is to enable authorization.
-To accomplish this there is a bit more environmental information we will need.
+To accomplish this there is a bit more environmental information needed.
+The OpenLDAP command line tools are useful here again to ensure those we have the correct values.
-Authorization requires group lookup and for this the
+Authorization requires group lookup and for this the TODO

-TODO

 ```sh
 ~/Projects/knox-devguide-tests/install/knox-0.7.0-SNAPSHOT> ldapsearch -h ad-nano.qe.hortonworks.com -p 389 -x -D 'CN=Kevin Minder,CN=Users,DC=hwqe,DC=hortonworks,DC=com' -w 'p@ssw0rd' -b 'OU=groups,DC=hwqe,DC=hortonworks,DC=com' -z 2